pwa pwe pwi pwo pwoa pwu

 pwerus en uhmw meing. n. a pair of split hibiscus sticks used for lifting hot stones off an uhmw. cf. tihpw₁.

-pwerkihla vt. to cherish; to be infatuated with, to be in love with.
+pwerkihla vt. to be infatuated with.
 Pwutako pwerkihla serepeino.
-The young man is in love with that young lady.
+The young man is in love with that young lady. pwerla₂, vi.

 pwerkidipw n. fish sp.

 pwerla₁ vi. to flower, to blossom.
 Ahi mahi ko pwerpwerla.
 My breadfruit trees are flowering.